 “But you don’t want a happy reunion,” Bones went in, his tone deepening.
 “You want to kill him.”

 Her gaze fixed on his as if he’d used his power to mesmerize her.
 “You can help me find him?
 How?”

 Bones shrugged as if he didn’t know firsthand the kind of hatred a person could harbor against someone who’d hurt and abandon their mother.
-“For starters, I might know him.
-Know a great many undead types, I do.
-Face it – without me, you’re looking for a needle in a fangstack.
+“For starters, I know a great many undead types, so without me, you’re looking for a needle in a fangstack.
 Even if I don’t personally know him, I already know more about him that you do.”

 “Twenty-two,” she corrected in a whisper.
 “Last month.”

 “Indeed?
 Then you have the wrong age as well as the wrong address on that fake license of yours.”

 Her chin lifted.
 “How do you know it’s a fake?”

 He snorted.
 “Didn’t we just cover this?
 I know your real address, and it’s not the one on that license.”